Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Anesthesiologist.
 This is a doctor who gives medicine to prevent pain during and after surgery.

 Pathologist.
 This is a doctor who identifies diseases by studying cells and tissues with a microscope.

 Radiation team.
 These are doctors and therapists who use high-energy X-rays to treat problems.

 Speech pathologists, occupational therapists, and physical therapists.
 These are people who help you recover after treatment.

 Dietitians.
 These are people who help plan your diet during and after treatment.

-A pain management team.
-These are health care providers who give medication to control pain.
+Pain management team.
+These are healthcare providers who give medicine to control pain.

 Plastic/reconstructive team.
 These are doctors who do corrective surgery if a large amount of tissue is removed.

 The American Cancer Society offers the following tips for working with your healthcare team: